Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 dj-stripe could always use more documentation, whether as part of the official dj-stripe docs, in docstrings, or even on the web in blog posts, articles, and such.

-If you are adding to dj-stripe’s documentation, you can see your changes by
+If you wish to just generate the documentation, you can replace

 The best way to send feedback is to file an issue at https://github.com/dj-stripe/dj-stripe/issues.